 4. Overtime pay

-If you require overtime, forecast the potential costs as accurately as possible.
+If you require overtime, forecast the potential payroll costs as accurately as possible.
 Note that if uncontrolled, overtime can eat up a sizable chunk of your payroll budget because it must be paid at 1.5 times the employee’s regular hourly rate.

 5. Payroll taxes